 Please visit their website for complete information.
 Students must pass the expected USMLE Step examinations to be certified by the medical school for the National Residency Match Program (NRMP).

-- All students must pass all USMLE Step 1 and Step 2 requirements to graduate.
+All students must pass USMLE Step 1 and Step 2 CK examinations to graduate.

-- Students may request to delay the USMLE Step 1 examination for the first time or retake a failed USMLE Step 1 examination after the clinical Clerkship curriculum.
+- Students may request to delay the USMLE Step 1 examination for the first time or to retake a failed USMLE Step 1 examination after the Clerkship Level curriculum.
 The student requesting such a USMLE Step 1 examination delay or retake must:

 - Discuss the academic implications of this decision with the Associate Dean for Students (or designee) and

-- Discuss the financial implications of this decision with the Student Financial Services Coordinator and
+- Discuss the financial implications of this decision with the Assistant Director of Medical Student Financial Services and

 - Request permission and receive approval from the Advancement Committee to delay or retake the examination.

-- Students may attempt to pass each Step examination three times before being subject to dismissal by the Advancement Committee.
+- Students may attempt to pass each Step examination three times before being subject to dismissal by the Advancement Committee, any additional attempts are contingent upon review and approval by the Advancement Committee.
 The USMLE Program limits the total number of times and when an examinee can retake USMLE examinations.

 Applicability of the Policy